ConnectBox/making-a-connectbox/README.md

 # making-a-connectbox
-Documents related to building software images and constructing a ConnectBox
+Documents related to building software images and constructing a ConnectBox.